dexpiper/ifaxbotcovid/README.md

 Simple Telegram bot.
 Helps journalists to fetch data from Russian daily COVID-19 official press-releases and write news materials on their basis.
 Initialized by journalist for fellow colleagues from Interfax News Group (Moscow) to save time when dealing with the daily routine.
 The bot neither stores data, nor pulls any from the web - it just parses the sent text and fills the pre-written form:

-user sends text *==>*
+> user sends text *==>*
-bot finds variables and organizes them *==>* bot fills templates with found variables *==>* bot sends back ready news material.
+> bot finds variables and organizes them *==>*
+> bot fills templates with found variables *==>*
+> bot sends back ready news material.

-* In total bot is settled to find *11 variables* in the COVID-19 press-release, issued by Russian authorities: the numbers of registered COVID patients, COVID-related deaths and recovered patients in Russia and in Moscow separately for the last 24 hours, total sum of this variables since the start of the pandemic etc.
+* Bot is settled to find *11 variables* in the COVID-19 press-release, issued by Russian authorities: the numbers of registered COVID patients, COVID-related deaths and recovered patients in Russia and in Moscow separately for the last 24 hours, total sum of this variables since the start of the pandemic etc.
 * Also bot re-writes long tables of new cases and deaths in the release, grouping regions by numbers of cases/deaths.
-Algorithm finds and detects the type of correspondent part of text, takes all the information into a dictionary and build ready text region by region, string by string (implemented in *ifaxbotcovid.regioncounter*).
+Algorithm finds and detects the type of correspondent part of text, takes all the information into a dictionary and build ready text: region by region, string by string (implemented in *ifaxbotcovid.regioncounter*).
 * All variables, found and generated, and ready re-written region tables go to the news material template.
 With all the gaps filled, ready news material is stamped out to the user.

 ### Technologies and libraries